kolhesamiksha/DeepLeaning.AI_CNN_In_Tensorflow/README.md

 # Coursera_Tensorflow_Specialisation
-This repository is all about the assignments in the courses
+This repository is all about the assignments given during the coursers...